 Children younger than 12 years

 Dosage should be based on weight.
-If the child’s weight is not known, dosage should be based on age.
-When using either weight or age, use the following information:
+If the child’s weight isn’t known, dosage should be based on age:

-- Children 60-95 pounds (ages 9-11 years): 2 mg to start, then 1 mg after each loose stool that occurs after that.
+- Children 60 to 95 pounds (ages 9 to 11 years): 2 mg to start, then 1 mg after each loose stool that occurs after that.
 Don’t take more than 6 mg per day.

-- Children 48-59 pounds (ages 6-8 years): 2 mg to start, then 1 mg after each loose stool that occurs after that.
+- Children 48 to 59 pounds (ages 6 to 8 years): 2 mg to start, then 1 mg after each loose stool that occurs after that.
 Don’t take more than 4 mg per day.

-- Children 29-47 pounds (ages 2-5 years): Use Imodium only by the advice of your child’s doctor.
+- Children 29 to 47 pounds (ages 2 to 5 years): Use Imodium only on the advice of a pediatrician.

 - Children under 2 years: Do not give Imodium to children younger than 2 years of age.

-Imodium is generally well-tolerated by many people.
-However, it can sometimes cause some side effects.
+Imodium is generally well tolerated by many people.
+However, it can sometimes cause side effects.

 Serious side effects

 Serious side effects of Imodium are rare.
-Call your doctor right away if you have any of the following:
+Seek medical assistance right away if you have any of the following symptoms:

-Imodium interacts with certain drugs that break down in the body in the same way.
-The interactions can lead to increased levels of either medication in your body.
-Imodium also interacts with other anti-diarrheal drugs or medications that cause constipation.
+Imodium interacts with certain drugs that break down in your body in the same way that Imodium does.
+These interactions can potentially lead to increased levels of either medication in your body.

 Some examples of medications that can interact with Imodium include: